turingschool/curriculum/source/projects/eventmanager.markdown

 {% exercise %}

-## Iteration 5: Polish and Refactoring

-* Accepting a File as a Parameter
-* Defining a ZipCode Class
-* Defining an EventAttendee Class
-* Placing Each Class in their Respective File
-* Moving the ERB template file into the *lib* directory

 ## Iteration: Clean Phone Numbers

 Similar to the zip codes the phone numbers suffer from multiple formats and